 How to Edit Greens in Lightroom – Step 3

-If an adjustment to your yellow or green saturation and luminance dulls other important colors in your image, like a yellow shirt or yellow flowers, try the adjustment brush.
+If the global adjustment of your yellow or green saturation and luminance dulls other important colors in your image, like a yellow shirt or yellow flowers, try the adjustment brush.

 For visual learners, watch this video tutorial on how to edit greens in Lightroom with the HSL/Color panel.

-Pretty simple!
-Keep green adjustments on your radar and be sure to add this step to your future editing workflow.
+Be sure to keep green adjustments on your radar and add this step to your future editing workflow.